 Department of Histology and Embryology

 The Department of Histology and Embryology also owns the Museum of Embryology with more than 100 items.
 The collection of preparations started before the Second World War and was well preserved.
-The collection of the Museum includes preparations of aborted normal embryos at different stages of development and with various birth defects.
-Our Department also owns a collection of old microscopes that belonged to the Department at different periods.
-The Department is equipped with items necessary for preparation of histological slides, incubation of chicken embryos and immunohistochemistry.
+The collection of the Museum includes preparations of spontaneously aborted normal embryos and embryos with various birth defectsat different stages of development.
+Our Department also owns a collection of old microscopes that were used for Histology studies during different periods.